-The underwriters are committed to purchase all the Ordinary Shares we are offering other than those covered by the over-allotment option to purchase additional Ordinary Shares described below, if they purchase any Ordinary Shares.
+The underwriters are committed to purchase all the securities we are offering other than those covered by the over-allotment option to purchase additional securities described below, if they purchase any Ordinary Shares and/or pre-funded warrants.
 The obligations of the underwriters may be terminated upon the occurrence of certain events specified in the underwriting agreement.
 Furthermore, pursuant to the underwriting agreement, the underwriters' obligations are subject to customary conditions and representations and warranties contained in the underwriting agreement, such as receipt by the underwriters of officers' certificates and legal opinions.